everywall/ladder/README.md

         value: 1
     domain:
       - match: www      # regex to match part of domain
-        replace: amp    # (this would modify the domain from www.tagesspiegel.de to amp.tagesspielgel.de)
+        replace: amp    # (this would modify the domain from www.demo.de to amp.demo.de)
     path:
       - match: ^        # regex to match part of path
-        replace: /amp/  # (modify the url from https://www.tagesspiegel.de/internationales/ to https://www.tagesspiegel.de/amp/internationales/)
+        replace: /amp/  # (modify the url from https://www.demo.com/article/ to https://www.demo.de/amp/article/)
 ```